-The modelling shows that an exceedence of the PM{10} objective is possible under certain meteorological conditions conducive to poor dispersion.
-Therefore on the basis that an exceedence is likely under specific meteorological conditions an Air Quality Management Area (AMQA) should be declared and a further assessment undertaken.
-Continuous monitoring already in place should continue, applying suitable QC procedures.
-This data should be revisited and considered again in the action planning and further assessment phase.
+The modelling shows that an exceedence of the daily mean $PM{10}$ objective is likely within Dunclug and Ballykeel under certain meteorological conditions conducive to poor dispersion.
+On the basis that an exceedence is likely under specific meteorological conditions an Air Quality Management Area (AMQA) should be declared and a further assessment undertaken.